-NOTE: When a transmitter is first powered up after installation or being off power for an extended period, its output may be high enough to cause an alarm or low enough to indicate a failure for a brief period before stabilizing within a few minutes.
+NOTE: When a transmitter is first powered up after installation or being off power for an extended period, its signal will increase rapidly over a few seconds to a high level and then the signal will decrease so that it appears stable after a few minutes.
 Be sure to make arrangements so that this does not cause unwanted alarms.